sn1572/opengl_tutorials/README.md

 ## Credit to Other Projects

-stb.h and linmath.h are packaged with this repo (for the sake of simplicity).
-These can always be updated by visiting the relevant project pages and copying new versions of these headers into this repo.
-See https://github.com/nothings/stb and https://github.com/datenwolf/linmath.h.git.
+stb.h and linmath.h are included as submodules with this repo.
+The relevant project pages are [here](https://github.com/nothings/stb) and [here](https://github.com/datenwolf/linmath.h.git).